1909sept03java/p2-resident-sleeper/README.md

 * Get into the dev-rex branch
 $ git checkout dev-rex
 * Create your own branch from the dev-rex branch
-$ git checkout -b branch-name-here dev-rex
+$ git checkout -b branch-name-here
-* let the rest of us know about the branch by doing
-$ git push -u branch-name-here
-* check your terminal, you should be in (branch-name-here)
+* check to see if you're in your new branch
-* go on and start working on your part of the project
+$ // do your work
 $ git add .
 $ git commit -m "I wRoTe CoDe ThAt DiDn't BrEaK tHe PrOjEcT"
+* check your terminal, you should be in (branch-name-here)
+* now it's time to switch to dev-rex then pull then merge
+$ git checkout dev-rex
+$ git pull
-$ git push
+$ git merge branch-name here
+* you're done!
 * if you want to delete a branch from being tracked
 $ git checkout -d branch-name-here
 * if a branch has completed it's purpose, let rex know